aabbtree77/twinpeekz2/README.md

   | SUM:     | 16    | 670   | 246     | 1864 |

 * Programming desktop 3D revolves around some big libs which become rather language-agnostic: GLFW/SDL, GLTF/Assimp, MGL vector math, stb_image, ImGui, OpenGL...

-* Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
-The productivity is on par with Go or even better if we use only value types and scope-based "life time management".
-No need to clutter code with pointers.

-* A punch line is still missing.

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz2/main/nim-nimlang.gif" alt="nimlang-love">